atoy40/meteor-accounts-ldap-profile/README.md

 * url and base are mandatory
 * to bind anonymous, set bindDn and bindSecret to empty string
+* filter allow you to specify the search filter. all instances of %uid will be replaced.
+Default is "(uid=%uid)"
 * default scope is "one" (can be "base", "one" and "tree")
 * default nameAttribute is displayName, fallback to uid if not found
 * forceUsername to true will copy the uid as user.username